wacncontent/CustomizeTool/removeCommentOutput2/includes/hybrid-solutions.md

 - Subscriber 1 receives only messages that contain the property *Seller="Ava"*.
 - Subscriber 2 receives messages that contain the property *Seller="Ruby"* and/or contain an *Amount* property whose value is greater than 100,000.
 Perhaps Ruby is the sales manager, and so she wants to see both her own sales and all big sales regardless of who makes them.
 - Subscriber 3 has set its filter to *True*, which means that it receives all messages.
-This application might be responsible for maintaining an audit trail and, for example, so it needs to see everything.
+This application might be responsible for maintaining an audit trail, for example, and so it needs to see everything.

 As with queues, subscribers to a topic can read messages using either ReceiveAndDelete or PeekLock.
 Unlike queues, however, a single message sent to a topic can be received by multiple subscribers.
 This approach, commonly called *publish and subscribe*, is useful whenever multiple applications might be interested in the same messages.
 By defining the right filter, each subscriber can tap into just the part of the message stream that it needs to see.